 - Also, take-home vehicles aren’t considered strictly business, so a specific purpose should accompany any vehicle-related deduction.

 Generally speaking, the IRS can be strict about mixing business and personal expenses.
-Meals and entertainment can be allowable, but exceeding the occupational norm by a great amount invites an audit.
-Meals and entertainment oftentimes can be a blurred line, so be sure to document what is and isn't a personal expense.
+Business meals can be allowable, but exceeding the occupational norm by a great amount invites an audit.
+Business meals oftentimes can be a blurred line, so be sure to document what is and isn't a personal expense.

 4. Earning more than $200,000

 Last year the IRS audited about 1% of those earning less than $200,000, and almost 4% of those earning more, according IRS data.
 Raise the threshold to $1 million and the percentage of audited tax returns increases to 12.5%.

 The same patterns exist when it comes to business tax returns: 1% of corporations with less than $10 million in assets, compared with 17.6% above that threshold.

 Higher incomes are likely to result in more complex tax returns that are more likely to contain audit triggers.
 More importantly, the IRS wants to maximize return on investment, something the agency gets better at every year:

 - $55.2 billion was collected through enforcement activities last year, a 63.8% increase since 2001 without adjusting for inflation.